TransformCore/service-assessment-tech/README.md

     - have dashboards in your office
 - any threats of fraud (fraud vectors) which exist and the controls you’re prototyping

-### Beta assessment
+### Beta and Live
-To pass the beta assessment for point 7 you usually need to:
+To pass the beta and live assessments for point 7 you usually need to:

 - describe your team’s approach to security and risk management
 - describe the security and privacy threats to your service
 - explain the fraud vectors that exist and the controls you’re putting in place
 - describe how you’ve worked with the business and information risk teams eg senior information risk owner (SIRO), information asset owner (IAO) and data guardians, and how you’re working to meet any security regulations without putting delivery at risk
 - describe any outstanding legal concerns, eg how you’ll protect data or your policy on sharing it
+- explain how you’re keeping your understanding of the threats to your service up to date
 - present your cookie and privacy policy and explain how you arrived at it

-### Live assessment
-To pass the live assessment for point 7 you usually need to:

-- describe your team’s approach to security and risk management
-- describe your ongoing interactions with the business and information risk teams, eg SIRO, IAO and data guardians
-- describe any outstanding legal concerns, eg data protection or data sharing
-- explain how you’re keeping your understanding of the threats to your service up to date, and explain how the threats have changed during beta
-- explain how you’re keeping your cookie policy and privacy policy up to date

 ### Example questions
 - describe how you have secured your service (e.g. authentication (how)), Virus Scanning, TLS, WAF, firewalls etc.)